The Rolling Stones 1966 tours: Australian tour

 The tour of Australia and New Zealand commenced on 18 February and concluded on 1 March 1966.

 Australian tour dates

 European tour

 The European tour commenced on 26 March and concluded on 5 April 1966.

 European tour dates

 American tour

 The American tour commenced on 24 June and concluded on 28 July 1966, and supported their album Aftermath.
-The last gig – in Honolulu, Hawaii – was broadcast on Hawaiian radio's K-POI.
+The last gig – in Honolulu, Hawaii – was broadcast on Hawaiian radio's KPOI.